sunesimonsen/7W17732/Readme.md

 CSS is also one of those spaghetti creators.
 One could make use of something like <a href="http://sass-lang.com/">Sass</a> to get a better CSS structuring but to limit the technology overflow I left it out.

 One thing you always must do in a project that uses CSS is to use a stylesheet that resets all the different browser to a common ground.
-Blueprint provides such a stylesheet in addition to a grid layout that can also be usefull <a href="http://blueprintcss.org/">Blueprint</a>.
+Blueprint provides such a stylesheet in addition to a grid layout that can also be useful <a href="http://blueprintcss.org/">Blueprint</a>.
 A little more involved starting point is <a href="http://html5boilerplate.com/">Boilerplate</a> that is also good to read up on.

 ## Start the lab ##